Fern: Sporophyte

+Sori of monarch fern contain clusters of sporangia.

-Extant ferns are herbaceous perennials and most lack woody growth.
+Extant ferns are herbaceous perennial plants and most lack woody growth.
 When woody growth is present, it is found in the stem.
 Their foliage may be deciduous or evergreen, and some are semi-evergreen depending on the climate.
-Like the sporophytes of seed plants, those of ferns consist of stems, leaves and roots.
-Ferns differ from spermatophytes in that they reproduce by spores rather than having flowers and producing seeds.
+Like the sporophytes of seed plants, those of ferns consist of stems, leaves, and roots.
+Ferns differ from spermatophytes in that they reproduce by spores rather than by seeds.
 However, they also differ from spore-producing bryophytes in that, like seed plants, they are polysporangiophytes, their sporophytes branching and producing many sporangia.
-Also unlike bryophytes, fern sporophytes are free-living and only briefly dependent on the maternal gametophyte.
+Unlike those of bryophytes, fern sporophytes are free-living and only briefly dependent on the maternal gametophyte.

-The green, photosynthetic part of the plant is technically a megaphyll and in ferns, it is often called a frond.
-New leaves typically expand by the unrolling of a tight spiral called a crozier or fiddlehead into fronds.
+The green, photosynthetic part of the plant is technically a megaphyll (more complex than the microphylls of clubmosses) and in ferns, it is often called a frond.
+In leptosporangiate ferns, new leaves typically expand by the unrolling of a tight spiral called a crozier or fiddlehead into fronds.
 This uncurling of the leaf is termed circinate vernation.
-Leaves are divided into two types: sporophylls and tropophylls.
-Sporophylls produce spores; tropophylls do not.
+In some families, such as the Blechnaceae, the leaves are divided into two types, sporophylls or fertile fronds that produce spores and trophophylls or sterile fronds that do not.
 Fern spores are borne in sporangia which are usually clustered to form sori.
 The sporangia may be covered with a protective coating called an indusium.
 The arrangement of the sporangia is important in classification.

 In monomorphic ferns, the fertile and sterile leaves look morphologically the same, and both are able to photosynthesize.
 In hemidimorphic ferns, just a portion of the fertile leaf is different from the sterile leaves.
 In dimorphic (holomorphic) ferns, the two types of leaves are morphologically distinct.
 The fertile leaves are much narrower than the sterile leaves, and may have no green tissue at all, as in the Blechnaceae and Lomariopsidaceae.